Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 </div>

 We just covered the basics of fitting distributions.
-You now have the basic tools necessary to explain y in terms of x in a variety of ways.
-The main takeaway here is that you have to be careful about what you fit.
-Some methods will work better than others and if you aren't careful you can do some things that might make you look silly.
+You now have the tools to explain y in terms of x in various ways.
+The main takeaway is that you must be careful about what you fit.
+Some methods will work better than others; if you aren't careful, you can do things that might make you look silly.

 ## Understanding queuing systems {#queuing}

-Queuing is a huge and complicated field of study and it's principles can be applied to many problems from Computer Engineering to queuing systems at amusement parks and airports.
+Queuing is a vast and complicated field of study, and its principles can be applied to many problems, from Computer Engineering to queuing systems at amusement parks and airports.
 You will face them in sports.
 Queuing systems typically have three parts as described in "Operations Management" by Heizer and Rendee: [@Heizer2014]

 - Arrivals or inputs into the system
 - Queue discipline, or the waiting line itself
 - The service facility

-Each of these components have specific characteristics.
-For instance, arrivals will consider:
+Each of these components has specific characteristics.
+For instance, arrivals will consider the following:

 - The size of the arrival population
 - The behavior of arrivals
 - The pattern of arrivals

 Analyzing queuing models tends to make heavy use of simulation and requires some specific forms of data collection.
-However, if you have your underlying assumptions correct, analyzing this data becomes an exercise in plugging good data into some equations.
+However, if your underlying assumptions are correct, analyzing this data becomes an exercise in plugging good data into some equations.
 We'll adapt some examples from "Fundamentals of Queuing Systems" [@Thomopoulos2012].

 Let's imagine a concessions concept with six points of sale and queuing space that can accommodate 50 people.
-In queuing parlance, this represents an (M/M/k/N) queue which represents a multi-server, finite capacity system.
+In queuing parlance, this represents an (M/M/k/N) queue representing a multi-server, finite capacity system.
 1/lambda represents the _average time between arriving customers_ and 1/mu represents _the average service times_.
 We are assuming exponentially distributed inter-arrival times and service times.
 In reality, you'll have to make some observations to determine the distribution of service time and inter-arrival times.
-Let's begin by defining some terms and then we'll work through a problem using R.
+Let's begin by defining some terms, and then we'll work through a problem using R.

 \noindent Average time between arrivals: